-The concerto was written in 1791, shortly before Mozart’s death, for the clarinetist and Mozart’s friend Anton Stadler (28 June 1753, Bruck an der Leitha – 15 June 1812, Vienna).
+Mozart wrote his clarinet concerto in 1791, shortly before his death, for the clarinetist and the composer’s close friend Anton Stadler (28 June 1753, Bruck an der Leitha – 15 June 1812, Vienna).
 It is one of Mozart’s latest works.

 It consists of the usual three movements, in a fast–slow–fast form: